-Many plans covered by BCBSNM include our 24/7 Nurseline and virtual visits as an option.
-You can give the details of the problem, and they will tell you where to go, or can call in a prescription if needed.
-If they think you need to go to the emergency room, they can call ahead to give the emergency staff instructions on what to do when you arrive.
+Many plans covered by BCBSIL include our 24/7 Nurseline and virtual visits as an option.
+You can give the details of the problem, and they will tell you the best place to go or can call in a prescription if needed.
+They will know if you need to go to the emergency room, they can call ahead to give the emergency staff instructions on what to do when you arrive.

 Path 1: Call Your Doctor If you have a family doctor or pediatrician, call first.
 Many will try to squeeze you in for a same-day appointment for urgent needs.
-Even if it is after hours, many doctors’ offices have an after-hours number to call that is answered by a nurse or doctor on call.
-They may help determine whether or not you need to visit the emergency room or if you need a prescription called in.
+Even if it is after hours, many doctors’ offices have an after-hours number.
+They may help you decide if you need to see someone right away or if they can just call a prescription in for you.

 SIGN IN to share your comments or REGISTER today to become a Connect member.